Table of Contents

 Different Production Processes?

-The main difference between making sharp point and drill point screws is the order of the pointing and threading steps.
+The key difference between making sharp point and drill point screws is the order of the pointing and threading steps.
 This change in order is not random but has an important technical reason.

 For Drill Point Screws: